iusztinpaul/energy-forecasting/README.md

 Don't worry if something doesn't make sense to you.
 I will explain everything in detail in the [Medium series](#lessons).

-More concretely, you will learn how to build, train, serve, and monitor an ML model using a batch architecture.

 <p align="center">
   <img src="images/architecture.png">
 </p>

 <div align="center">
+  <strong>Check out the video below to better understand what you will build during this course 👇</strong>
   <a href="https://youtu.be/OKk9U310qYE">
-    <p>Check out the video below to better understand what you will build during this course 👇</p>
     <img src="https://img.youtube.com/vi/OKk9U310qYE/0.jpg" alt="Introduction Video" style="width:50%;">
   </a>
 </div>